Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Attacks against Existing RS

-The underlying reason that \textbf{GraphRfi} fails against our proposed poisoning attack is that its anomaly detection component adopts a \textit{supervised} learning approach.
+The underlying reason that \textit{GraphRfi} fails against our proposed poisoning attack is that its anomaly detection component adopts a \textit{supervised} learning approach.
 As a result, if a user is labeled as normal (even if it is actually fake), supervised learning will eventually assign a small anomaly score to it as the training process continues.
 That is, fake users that are labeled as normal would still have strong malicious effects on the prediction.

 \textit{We conduct comprehensive experiments to demonstrate this phenomenon}.
-Specifically, we can classify the users into four types.
+Specifically, we classify the users into four types.
 Type I and Type II users are normal and anomalous users inherently existing in the graph, respectively, and the defender knows their labels reliably.
 Among the injected fake users, a fraction of $\tau$ users (denoted as Type III) are determined as anomalous with high confidence by the defender and thus are labeled as abnormal.
 The rest of the fake users (denoted as Type IV) are labeled as normal.
-We emphasize that the parameter $\tau$ is a variable that reflects the defender's ability to identify abnormal users from the collected data, and in practice, it is not uncommon that $\tau$ is low especially when there are several effective stealthy node injection attacks against recommendation systems.

-We observed the anomaly scores for those four types of users during the whole training process of \textbf{GraphRfi}, shown in Fig.~\ref{fig-score-no-defense-yelp}.
+We emphasize that the parameter $\tau$ is a variable that reflects the defender's ability to identify abnormal users from the collected data, and in practice, it is not uncommon that $\tau$ is low especially when there are several effective stealthy node injection attacks against recommender systems.
+We observed the anomaly scores for those four types of users during the whole training process of \textit{GraphRfi}, shown in Fig.~\ref{fig-score-no-defense-yelp}.
 We can observe that Type II and Type III users (labeled as fake) have very high anomaly scores during training.
 In comparison, the anomaly scores of Type IV users (fake but labeled as normal) keep decreasing as training continues and eventually approach to those of Type I users (normal).

-In summary, the insufficient ability of a defender to filter out fake users (which is common) resulted in highly noisy user labels and further caused the supervised anomaly detection component to assign low anomaly scores (i.e., large weights of contribution) to \textit{evaded} fake users, which finally left \textbf{GraphRfi} vulnerable to poisoning attacks.
-This crucial observation also guides us in designing robust recommendation systems.
+In summary, the insufficient ability of a defender to filter out fake users (which is common) resulted in highly noisy user labels and further caused the supervised anomaly detection component to assign low anomaly scores (i.e., large weights of contribution) to \textit{evaded} fake users, which finally left \textit{GraphRfi} vulnerable to poisoning attacks.
+This crucial observation also guides us in designing robust RS.